ferreirafabio/video2tfrecord/README.md

 while `n_videos` being the number of videos in one single tfrecord file, `n_frames` being the number of frames to be stored per video and `source_dir` containing your .avi video files.

+## Manual installation
-If you want to set up your installation manually, use the install scripts provided.
+If you want to set up your installation manually, use the install scripts provided in the repository.

 The package has been successfully tested with:
 - Python 3.4 and 3.6